burumdev/esp32-padlock/README.md

 ## Encryption engine

 Mbed-TLS C library is used for https. esp-mbedtls wrapper included uses FFI bindings to the library.
-As esp-mbedtls is experimental and currently not published to crates.io, we have to use a cloned version.
+As esp-mbedtls is experimental and currently not published to crates.io, we have to use a cloned git version.
 Something native like [embedded-tls](https://crates.io/crates/embedded-tls) can be used in the future if it saves some memory resources and works as fast.

 ## Setup